The Zoo’s flamingo flock has grown – the old-fashioned way. More than a dozen chicks hatched this year and they are growing up fast!

 The chicks, now grown but not yet pink, have returned to the flamingo exhibit, but don’t be surprised if you see keepers leading one, two or all six through the Zoo.

-“The pink color of a Chilean flamingo’s feathers comes from nutrients in their food, which includes shrimp, plankton, algae and crustaceans.
+From the Keepers“The pink color of a Chilean flamingo’s feathers comes from nutrients in their food, which includes shrimp, plankton, algae and crustaceans.
 At the Zoo, we give them a special diet to keep them ‘in the pink.’
-It takes two to three years for chicks to turn that distinctive color.”-Rachel R.
+It takes two to three years for chicks to turn that distinctive color.” -Rachel R.

 The IUCN Red List has listed Chilean flamingos as “Near Threatened” as a precaution.
 Populations are declining at a moderate rate due to egg-harvesting, hunting, and the disturbance and degradation of the species’ habitat.